2010 Women's World Team Squash Championships

-The 2010 Women's World Team Squash Championships is the women's edition of the 2010 World Team Squash Championships organized by the World Squash Federation, which serves as the world team championship for squash players.
+The 2010 Women's World Team Squash Championships was the women's edition of the 2010 World Team Squash Championships organized by the World Squash Federation, which serves as the world team championship for squash players.
 The tournament was organized by the World Squash Federation and Squash New Zealand.
-The events were held in Palmerston North, New Zealand and took place from November 28 to December 4, 2010.
-The Australia team won his ninth World Team Championships beating the English team in the final.
+The tournament was held in Palmerston North, New Zealand from November 28 to December 4, 2010.
+The Australia team won their ninth World Team Championships, beating the English team in the final.

 Participating teams

 A total of 16 teams competed from all the five confederations: Africa, America, Asia, Europe, and Oceania.
-For Mexico, it was their first participation at a world team championship.
+It was Mexico's first participation in a world team championship.